drshahizan/HPDP/2526/project/p2/Code Cookies/readme.md

 } for r in all_reviews])
 ```

-The collected attributes are summarised in Table 1
+The collected attributes are summarised in table below.

 | Field | Description |
 |-------|-------------|